 SBS in Boston provides an exciting opportunity for SBS majors to spend the semester living and interning in the greater Boston area.
 Internships opportunities span a variety of industries and functions, and are in various locales around the metro area.
 Some internships are at companies and organizations where alumni work and are available to offer mentoring.
 Build your skills, explore your options, make connections, and gain experience in the professional world!
 Participants will receive a full semester’s worth of credits, and financial aid will apply.

-Previous sites have included places such as State Street Corporation, World Teach, Castle Group, Element Productions, Corvium, and Boston Casting.
+Previous sites have included places such as the State Appeals Court, Senator Elizabeth Warren's Office, State Street Corporation, WGBH, Castle Group, Element Productions, Corvium, and Boston Casting.

 Quote from previous program participant: "Overall, I absolutely adored this experience!
 I have loved living at Mt.
 Ida and working in Boston.
 I found my internship experience to be informative and incredibly beneficial for my future endeavors.
 It is all I had wanted and then some."

 Program Dates: January, 2020 - early May, 2020.
 Participants must be present for the entire semester.

 Housing: SBS has reserved housing on the Mt.
 Ida Campus of UMass in Newton, MA where you may live with a cohort of other SBS interns, participate in a weekly seminar, have on-campus dining options, access to public transportation, and parking.

 Want to learn more?
 Speak with an SBS career advisor in 128 Thompson Hall.
 Schedule an appointment through your Handshake account, or come to an information session or drop-in hours, listed in Handshake under Events.